-Refer to note 31 for detailed information on financial instruments.
+Refer to note 32 for further information on financial instruments.

-The consolidated entity has entered into a fixed for variable interest rate swap agreement for which hedged-accounting has been adopted.
+The consolidated entity enters into fixed for variable interest rate swap agreement for which hedge accounting has been adopted.
 The fair value of the derivative has been accounted for directly in the cash flow hedge reserve.
 The maturity of the swap agreement is matched to the maturity of the underlying hedged item.
+The interest rate swap agreement has matured during the year.

-NOTE 23.
+NOTE 24.
 NON-CURRENT LIABILITIES - EMPLOYEE BENEFITS